platonic-io/detsys-testkit/README.md

 which order messages arrive, hence eliminating the non-determinism related to networking in a distributed system.

-Because the SUT can multiple implementation languages, there's a small shim on top of the SUT, called `executor`, which receives messages from the scheduler and applies them to the SUT.
+Because the SUT can be implemented in multiple different languages, there's a small shim on top of the SUT, called `executor`, which receives messages from the scheduler and applies them to the SUT.
 The idea being that this shim can easily be ported to other programming languages.